 - Pour syrup over baklava.
 Return to warm oven with temperature shut off for 30 minutes.

-I used The Food and Wine of Greece by Diane Kochilas to gather information on Easter dinner traditions and inspiration for recipes.
+I used The Food and Wine of Greece by Diane Kochilas to gather information about Greek Easter food and inspiration for recipes.
 If you are planning to travel to Greece a great way to get the insider scoop is by hiring a tour guide.
 Click here to connect with one of Rick Steve’s tour guides in Greece.